edgedb/edgedb/docs/reference/protocol/dataformats.rst

 std::float32
 ============

-The :eql:type:`std::float32` values are represented as a IEEE 754-2008 binary 32-bit value, most significant byte first.
+:eql:type:`std::float32` values are represented as a IEEE 754-2008 binary 32-bit value, most significant byte first.

 For example, the ``float32`` value ``-15.625`` is represented as: